kiboschool/course-programming-2/src/lessons/classes-and-objects/objects-and-methods.md

 We are calling a function, but it is a function "attached" to an object.

-This type of function that is attached to an object is called a method.
+This type of function that is attached to an object is called a **method**.
 Lists have certain methods, like `append`, and Responses have certain methods, like `read`.

 We'll soon learn more about objects and methods, and how to use them.